openMF/community-app/Getting-Started.md

 ## Localisation

 The Community app has support for multiple languages and accordingly, we are using labels inside our application.
 For example:
-{{‘'label.heading.frequentpostings' | translate}}
+{{"label.heading.frequentpostings"| translate}}

 In locale-en.json file, you will find similar entry and its value in English.
 We ensure that Make sure when we are adding any new label, we just create an entry in the locale-en file and don’t touch other files.
-"label.heading.frequentpostings": "Frequent Postings",
+"label.heading.frequentpostings": "Frequent Postings".